abbas-gheydi/radotp/README.md

 ```

- It has the following features:
+ **It has the following features**:

-•  It supports two-factor authentication (2FA) using one-time passwords (OTP) that are generated and stored in a PostgreSQL database.
+-  It supports two-factor authentication (2FA) using one-time passwords (OTP) that are generated and stored in a PostgreSQL database.

-•  It can connect to Microsoft Active Directory using an LDAP client and verify users' credentials.
+-  It can connect to Microsoft Active Directory using an LDAP client and verify users' credentials.

-•  It has a web interface that allows administrators to manage users, view logs, and configure settings.
+-  It has a web interface that allows administrators to manage users, view logs, and configure settings.

-•  It exposes users' activity to Prometheus and Grafana for monitoring and alerting purposes.
+-  It exposes users' activity to Prometheus and Grafana for monitoring and alerting purposes.

-•  It uses radius Access-Challenge to interact with users and request additional information.
+-  It uses radius Access-Challenge to interact with users and request additional information.

-•  It offers high availability and performance by using PostgreSQL replication and docker-compose deployment.
+-  It offers high availability and performance by using PostgreSQL replication and docker-compose deployment.

-•  It has a REST API that enables external applications to manage users programmatically.
+-  It has a REST API that enables external applications to manage users programmatically.

-* The radius server supports four modes of authentication:
+**The radius server supports four modes of authentication:**

-•  only_password: This mode authenticates users against an Active Directory LDAP/LDAPS server.
+-  only_password: This mode authenticates users against an Active Directory LDAP/LDAPS server.
 Users only need to enter their AD password to log in.

-•  only_otp: This mode authenticates users with an OTP database only.
+-  only_otp: This mode authenticates users with an OTP database only.
 Users only need to enter a one-time password (OTP) code to log in.

-•  two_fa: This mode enables two-factor authentication (2FA).
+-  two_fa: This mode enables two-factor authentication (2FA).
 Users need to enter both their AD password and an OTP code to log in.

-•  two_fa_optional_otp: This mode is similar to two_fa, but it only applies 2FA to users who have an OTP in the database.
+-  two_fa_optional_otp: This mode is similar to two_fa, but it only applies 2FA to users who have an OTP in the database.
 Users who do not have an OTP can log in with their AD password only.

 ![RadOTP](https://github.com/Abbas-gheydi/radotp/blob/main/assets/radotp.jpg)